 It’s not often the windmills are upstaged in the Norfolk skies, but a murmuration of starlings should do it (yes, it’s a murmuration, not a menstruation; Chrome, please take note).
-A bewitching, spectacle that can involve anywhere from a few dozen to a few million birds, primarily a defence mechanism against predators.
+A bewitching spectacle that can involve anywhere from a few dozen to a few million birds, it is primarily a defence mechanism against predators.
 It seems it has a similar effect on them as it does us – the hypnotic sight of countless starlings twisting and turning in unison makes a catch virtually impossible.

 This was really just a bid to shake up the nine hundredth or so Norfolk and/or windmill landscape (not that I apologise for that).
 I tried to capture this phenomenon a year or two ago, but never posted it as I wrote it off as, well, dreadful.
 Looking at it now, though, I kinda like the landscape, so I’m showing it for that at least – and, if the starlings have taught me anything, there’s strength in numbers.